egor-tensin/linux-home/README.md

 Some utilities (notably, GHC) may not work if its configuration files are group-writable.
-To fix this, run `chmod g-w` for every file & directory in this repository (you can do this using the supplied fix_permissions.sh script).
+To fix this, run `chmod g-w` for every file & directory in this repository (you can do this by running `links-chmod go-w`; this call is included in the update.sh script).

 License
 -------